grafana/metrictank/docs/metrics.md

 a counter of how many chunks are cleared (replaced by new chunks)
 * `tank.chunk_operations.create`:
 a counter of how many chunks are created
+* `tank.discarded.new_value_for_timestamp`:
+points that have timestamps for which we already have data points. these points are discarded.
 * `tank.gc_metric`:
 the number of times the metrics GC is about to inspect a metric (series)
 * `tank.metrics_active`: